darasus/ai-blog/content/the-most-common-coding-mistakes-and-how-to-avoid-them.md

   Conditional statements can be very helpful, but overusing them can cause problems.
 You can only do so much to avoid errors with minimal disruption to your project.
+intro: No matter how many tutorials or articles you read, coding is always challenging.
+Even experienced developers sometimes make mistakes.
+New coders might feel like they’re constantly making errors, but it’s all part of the learning process.
+Mistakes are inevitable and beneficial as long as you learn from them.
+The more coding experience you have, the less frequently these mistakes will occur.
+However, if you’re just beginning to code, it’s best to know about the most common errors before they become a serious problem for your project.
+Read on to find out more about these coding mistakes and how to avoid them when coding your next software project.
 ---

 ## Don’t Know How To Check For Errors?